 The San Diego Zoo Safari Park had a breeding herd of saigas, with over 100 calves born, setting a record among zoos.
 That experience was put to use to help the struggling wild populations.
 San Diego Zoo Global currently provides funding and expertise to saiga conservation efforts at the Center for Wild Animals and the Stepnoi Reserve in Russia.
 Some of the saigas born at the Center have been released into the Reserve, where they are watched over by trained rangers.

-To help the rangers help the saigas, we provide funds for vehicles, gas, spotting scopes, and gasoline so the rangers can effectively patrol the Reserve to watch the health of the herds and address the poaching problem.
+To help the rangers help the saigas, we provide funds for vehicles, spotting scopes, and gasoline, so the rangers can effectively patrol the Reserve to watch the health of the herds and address the poaching problem.
 To combat poaching, young male saigas born at the Center have their horns removed before release, and efforts are being made to inform the local people about the saigas’ plight.
-Education is a key component of the conservation efforts, where a Visitor’s Center now hosts programs about saigas for schoolchildren.
+Education is a key component of the conservation efforts, and a Visitor’s Center now hosts programs about saigas for schoolchildren.